 The rise of these complexities has also welcomed a sharp decline in HR productivity.
 So much so, that The Economist Intelligence Unit (EIU) has revealed that these challenges have sapped 16% and 50% of the productivity among executives.

 While these challenges seem overwhelming, the most pressing question every HR manager asks is: How to simplify HR compliance?

 Shifting to automated software for all compliance-related tasks, constructing a robust and consistent training program, going paperless for company processes, keeping the employee policies up-to-date, and fostering effective two-way communication pathways are a few of the best ways to simplify HR compliance.
 Read on to deep dive further into the subject.

-HR technology has seen monumental progress in terms of tasks related to payroll, benefits administration, and many other areas.
-By doing the heavy lifting for complex and time-consuming processes, technology can simply automate these tasks so your HR team and shift their valuable focus on more important matters.
+HR technology has seen monumental progress in terms of tasks related to payroll, benefits, administration, and many other areas.
+By doing the heavy lifting for complex and time consuming processes, technology can simply automate these tasks to your HR team and shift their valuable focus on more important matters.

 When you hold regular training sessions, you reinforce HR compliance within the collective employee mindsets and substantially reduce the possibilities of any compliance mishaps.
 Aside from conducting regular training sessions, it’s critical to ensure your training is entirely in line with your policies.
 This is especially important when it comes to smoothing out the path of compliance.
 From diversity to sexual harassment training – make sure every aspect of your training seeks to reinforce your policies.

 Only when both go hand in hand, can your employees have a strong foundation constructed in the policies and just the right path to follow these policies through training.